ChrstphrHll/npc_gen/students/Hagar Sakrattars.md

 # Hagar Sakrattars
 ---
 ### Description
-- Tiefling Cleric from Principality of the Palus Peoples
+- Tiefling Cleric from Verdain
 - 2nd year Protection student in Burk
-- shoulder length straight black hair that's messy, Blue eyes, and Pale Yellow skin
+- short curly blonde hair that's plain, Blue eyes, and Pale Yellow skin
 - Is Conforming and Criminal, and has Competition as their ideal

 ### Organizations